ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 During this phase, you structure your sensitive data in a .csv (or .tsv) file, create a .xml file to define the data file schema, and then configure Exchange Online Protection to refer to the schema.

-When you create your data file, keep the following limits in mind:
+When you create your data file,

+1. Structure the sensitive data you want to use for EDM in a .csv (or .tsv) file.
+Make sure the first row of the .csv (or .tsv) file includes the names of the fields you'll use for EDM.
+For example, you might have field names, such as `id`, `firstname`, `lastname`, and so on.
+Keep the following limits in mind:

     - The data file can include up to one million rows of sensitive data across all data sources.
     - The data file can include up to 32 fields per data source.
     - The data file can include up to five indexed columns per data source.
     - Data refresh can occur weekly (during preview).

-1. Structure the sensitive data you want to use for EDM in a .csv (or .tsv) file.
-Make sure the first row of the .csv (or .tsv) file includes the names of the fields you'll use for EDM.
-For example, you might have field names, such as `id`, `firstname`, `lastname`, and so on.

 2. Set up a .xml file that represents the schema for the data in your .csv file.
 Name this file `edm.xlm`.
 As an example, the following .xml file defines the schema for our example SampleDataStore database.